Accessible Complexity Bounds for Restarted PDHG on Linear Programs with a Unique Optimizer: Introduction

-The restarted primal-dual hybrid gradient method (rPDHG) has emerged as a particularly successful FOM for solving LPs.
-It directly addresses the saddlepoint formulation of LP (see \citet{applegate2023faster}), automatically detects infeasibility (see \citet{applegate2024infeasibility}), and has natural extensions to conic linear programs in \citet{xiong2024role} and convex quadratic programs in \citet{lu2023practicalqp} and \citet{huang2024restarted}.
-This algorithm has led to various implementations on CPUs (PDLP by \citet{applegate2021practical}) and GPUs (cuPDLP by \citet{lu2023cupdlp} and cuPDLP-C by \citet{lu2023cupdlp-c}), equipped with several effective heuristics.
-Notably, the performance of the GPU implementations has surpassed classic algorithms (simplex methods and IPMs) on a significant number of problem instances as shown by \citet{lu2023cupdlp} and \citet{lu2023cupdlp-c}.
+The restarted primal-dual hybrid gradient method (rPDHG) has emerged as a particularly successful FOM for solving Linear Programs (LPs).
+It directly addresses the saddle-point formulation of LP (see \citet{applegate2023faster}), automatically detects infeasibility (see \citet{applegate2024infeasibility}), and has natural extensions to conic linear programs in \citet{xiong2024role} and convex quadratic programs in \citet{lu2025practicalqp} and \citet{huang2025restarted}.
+This algorithm has led to various implementations on CPUs (PDLP by \citet{applegate2021practical}) and GPUs (cuPDLP by \citet{lu2025cupdlp} and cuPDLP-C by \citet{lu2023cupdlp-c}), equipped with several effective heuristics.
+Notably, the performance of the GPU implementations has surpassed classic algorithms (simplex methods and IPMs) on a significant number of problem instances as shown by \citet{lu2025cupdlp} and \citet{lu2023cupdlp-c}.
 The strong practical performance has also sparked considerable industrial interest from mathematical optimization software companies.
-To date, rPDHG has been integrated into the state-of-art commercial solvers COPT 7.1 (see \citet{coptgithub}) and Xpress 9.4 (see \citet{xpressnwes}) as a new base algorithm for LP, complementing simplex methods and IPMs.
-It has also been added to Google OR-Tools (see \citet{applegate2021practical}), HiGHS (see \citet{coptgithub}), and NVIDIA cuOpt (see \citet{nvdianews}).
-With rPDHG, many problems previously considered too large-scale for classic algorithms are now solvable; for instance, it is reported by \citet{pdlpnews} that a distributed version of rPDHG has been used to solve practical LP instances with more than $ 9.2\times 10^{10}$ nonzero components in the constraint matrix, a scale far beyond the capabilities of traditional methods.
-Another example is a representative large-scale benchmark instance called \textsc{zib03}.
+To date, rPDHG has been integrated into the state-of-the-art commercial solvers COPT (see \cite{copt_logging_pdlp_gpu}), Xpress (see \cite{fico_xpress_hybrid_gradient_doc}) and Gurobi (see \cite{gurobi_13_faq_pdhg}) as a new base algorithm for LPs, complementing simplex methods and IPMs.
+It has also been added to Google OR-Tools (see \citet{applegate2021practical}), HiGHS (see \citet{coptgithub}), and NVIDIA cuOpt (see \cite{nvidia_cuopt_user_guide_lp_features_2512}).
+With rPDHG, many problems previously considered too large-scale for classic algorithms are now solvable; for instance, it is reported by \citet{pdlpnews} that a distributed version of rPDHG has been used to solve practical LP instances with more than $ 9.2\times 10^{10}$ nonzero entries in the constraint matrix, a scale far beyond the capabilities of traditional methods.
+Another example is a large-scale benchmark instance called \textsc{zib03}.
 This instance, which took 16.5 hours to solve in 2021 as reported by \citet{koch2022progress}, can now be solved in 15 minutes using rPDHG by \citet{lu2023cupdlp-c}.
-Furthermore, it has recently activated the potentials of large-scale linear programming in real applications, including making targeted marketing policies by \citet{lu2023optimizing}, solving large-scale integer programming instances by \citet{de2024power}, and optimizing data center network traffic engineering by \citet{lu2024Scaling}, the latter of which has been deployed in Google's production environment.
+Furthermore, it has recently unlocked the potential of large-scale linear programming in real applications, including making targeted marketing policies by \citet{lu2025optimizing}, solving large-scale integer programming instances by \citet{de2024power}, and optimizing data center network traffic engineering by \citet{lu2024Scaling}, the latter of which has been deployed in Google's production environment.